NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 serve-expired: *<yes or no>*
-    If enabled, Unbound attempts to serve old responses from cache with a TTL of **serve-expired-reply-ttl** in the response without waiting for the actual resolution to finish.
+    If enabled, Unbound attempts to serve old responses from cache with a TTL of :ref:`serve-expired-reply-ttl:<unbound.conf.serve-expired-reply-ttl>` in
+    the response without waiting for the actual resolution to finish.
     The actual resolution answer ends up in the cache later on.
     Default is "no".